 - Blend all the raw materials into a mixture that is suitable for binding the bricks together.

-- Obtain the bricks necessary for the construction of the structure, (by choosing the right bricks and calculating the number of bricks required).
+- Obtain the bricks necessary for the Masonry construction of the structure, (by choosing the right bricks and calculating the number of bricks required).

 - Put some cement mortar on the ground surface with the right consistency, before placing the first layer of bricks.